kigawas/computation-py/README.md

 1. Two kinds of interpreters for a simple language

-2. Generating Python code for this language instead of Ruby (Because Python's anonymous functions are quite more limited than Ruby, there are some hacks like Y-combinator)
+2. Generating Python code for this language instead of Ruby (Because Python's anonymous functions are quite more limited than Ruby, there are some hacks like [Y-combinator](https://kigawas.me/posts/y-combinator-in-python/))

-3. Simulating automata such as DFA, NFA, PDA.
+3. Simulating automata such as DFA, NFA, PDA

-4. Using automata to build a simple regular expression engine.
+4. Using automata to build a simple regular expression engine

-5. Simulating a Turing machine.
+5. Simulating a Turing machine

 6. Stay tuned..